YathirajKarkera/SpaceShooter/README.md

 # SpaceShooter

-Use Arror keys to move spaceship in PC browser
-For mobile using screen toch
+Use Arror keys to move spaceship in PC browser, for mobile using screen toch